davidlday/bookworm-blog/_posts/2015-01-19-know-your-markets-pt1.md

 Don't get me wrong.
 I don't think adjusting to meet these preferences will make a sale.
 If you can't produce the art, the craft won't mean shit, but the same goes the other way around.

-In Part 2, I'll look at individual magazines to see if there's variation between them (hint: there is).
+In Part 2, I'll look at individual magazines to see if there are any variations between them.

 In Part 3, I'll discuss what's missing, what's likely wrong, and where I might go from here.